-3. How Much Compensation For A Shoulder Injury?
+- How Much Compensation Do You Get For A Shoulder Injury?

 You cannot claim compensation for shoulder injuries that are due to natural causes but you may be entitled to compensation for shoulder injuries that are caused due to any of the following reasons:

-- Broken shoulder bones resulting from a car crash or motorbike crash that was due to no fault of yours.
+- Broken shoulder bones resulting from a motorbike accident that was due to no fault of yours.

 - Repetitive shoulder injury due to doing continuous repetitive work involving the shoulder.